morfioce/asynch-js/PITCHME.md

 Continuation with Callbacks
 @snapend

-### Request 3 files in parrallel but display them as soon as possible in order
+### Request 3 comments in parrallel but display them as soon as possible in order

 ---